Schramm2/MattSchrammTakeHomeTest/README.md

 A Java implementation that parses comma-separated integers and summarizes consecutive numbers into ranges.

+## Problem Statement

+Given a comma-separated string of integers, parse them into a sorted collection and summarize consecutive numbers into ranges.

+**Sample Input/Output:**
+- Input: `"1,3,6,7,8,12,13,14,15,21,22,23,24,31"`
+- Output: `"1, 3, 6-8, 12-15, 21-24, 31"`

-## Features
+## Assumptions

-- Parses comma-separated strings of numbers (handles spaces)
+- **Invalid tokens fail fast**: Any non-integer token throws `IllegalArgumentException`
+- **Supports negatives**: Handles negative numbers correctly (e.g., `-3--1`)
-- Sorts numbers in ascending order and removes duplicates
+- **Output sorted**: Numbers are always sorted in ascending order
+- **Treats duplicates as set**: Duplicate numbers are removed during collection
+- **Empty tokens ignored**: Empty or whitespace-only tokens are filtered out
-- Compresses consecutive numbers into ranges (e.g., `6-8`)
+- **Consecutive ranges**: Only consecutive numbers are compressed into ranges
-- Handles invalid input with proper error messages
-- Comprehensive test suite

 ## Usage